-20.1: APPOINTMENT: The MTO Board of Directors shall appoint a Jury for each competition or delegate that decision to an appropriate party.

-20.1.0: COMPULSORY MEETING: At each competition the Technical Delegate or the Jury shall arrangea Technical Meeting of the Officials and the Seconds who are going to work in each tournament and emphasize that MTO rules will be followed.

-20.2: DUTIES: The Jury shall record their score of each bout witnessed and these scores shall be available for comparison with those of the Judges functioning in those bouts.

-- The Jury shall check the scoring papers of the judges to ensure that: - The points are correctly totalled; - The names of the Athletes are correctly entered; - A result is decided; - The scoring papers are signed before the decision is announced; and - The Jury shall then inform the announcer the result of the competition. - The Jury shall inform the MTO Board of Directors in writing, about any Referee or Judge whom in their opinion does not effectively enforce the rules and regulations of MTO and Judge whose scoring of contest they consider unsatisfactory; - Any Referees or Judges that perform official duties is required to be available for the interview (meeting) by the Jury. - Overruling the Referee and/or Judges: Decisions of a Referee and/or Judge may be overruled by the Jury in the following ways:
+- 22.1: APPOINTMENT: The MTO Board of Directors shall appoint a Jury for each competition or delegate that decision to an appropriate party. - 22.2: HEAD OFFICIAL: The MTO Board of Directors shall appoint one Head Official for each competition.
+The Head Official will be chiefly responsible for the administration of MTO sanctioning duties, organising other officials, and generally overseeing the competitive event. - 22.3: COMPULSORY MEETING: At each competition the Technical Delegate or the Jury shall arrange a Technical Meeting of the Officials, Seconds, and Athletes who are going to work in each tournament and emphasize that MTO rules will be followed. - 22.4: DUTIES: The Jury shall record their score of each bout witnessed and these scores shall be available for comparison with those of the Judges functioning in those bouts. - The Jury shall check the scoring papers of the judges to ensure that: - The points are correctly totalled; - o The names of the Athletes are correctly entered; - A result is decided; - The scoring papers are signed before the decision is announced; and - The Jury shall then inform the announcer the result of the competition. - The Jury shall inform the MTO Board of Directors in writing, about any Referee or Judge whom in their opinion does not effectively enforce the rules and regulations of MTO and Judge whose scoring of contest they consider unsatisfactory; - Any Referees or Judges that perform official duties are required to be available for the interview (meeting) by the Jury.

-- o When the Referee has given a decision which is clear it against the Rules of MTO; or - When it is obvious that the Judges have a made a mistake on their score sheets which results in a wrong verdict. - If an official appointed for a contest is absent, the Jury may appoint from the roll of approved officials a suitable member to replace the absent member, reporting this change to the Board of Directors as soon as it may be possible; - If circumstances should arise which would prevent the holding of a contest under proper conditions and if a Referee should take no efficient action concerning the situation, the Jury may order competition to cease until it may be satisfactorily resumed; - The Jury, may also take any immediate action they consider necessary to deal with circumstances which would prevent proper conduct of competition at any session; and - Should an Athlete commit a serious and deliberate offense that is contrary to the spirit of sportsmanship, the Jury has the right to recommend and the Board of Directors to declare the Athlete ineligible for competition for a specific period of time.
-The Board of Directors or may deprive the Athlete of a medal or prize already won in that competition.
+- Overruling the Referee and/or Judges: Decisions of a Referee and/or Judge may be overruled by the Jury in the following ways: - o When the Referee has given a decision which is clear it against the Rules of MTO; or - When it is obvious that the Judges have made a mistake on their score sheets which results in a wrong verdict. - If an official appointed for a contest is absent, the Jury may appoint from the roll of approved officials a suitable member to replace the absent member, reporting this change to the Board of Directors as soon as it may be possible; - If circumstances should arise which would prevent the holding of a contest under proper conditions and if a Referee should take no efficient action concerning the situation, the Jury may order competition to cease until it may be satisfactorily resumed; - The Jury, may also take any immediate action they consider necessary to deal with circumstances which would prevent proper conduct of competition at any session; and - Should an Athlete commit a serious and deliberate offence that is contrary to the spirit of sportsmanship, the Jury has the right to recommend and the Board of Directors to declare the Athlete ineligible for competition for a specific period of time.
+The Board of Directors may deprive the Athlete of a medal or prize already won in that competition.

-20.3: SEATING ARRANGEMENTS: The Jury shall sit between the Doctor and the Timekeeper at ringside.
+22.5: SEATING ARRANGEMENTS: The Jury shall sit between the Doctor and the Timekeeper at ringside.

-20.4: OVERRULING THE REFEREE AND/OR JUDGES:
+22.6: OVERRULING THE REFEREE AND/OR JUDGES:

-- Decisions of a Referee and/or Judge may be overruled by the Jury in the following ways: - When the Referee has given a decision which is clear it against the Rules of MTO; or - When it is obvious that the Judges have a made a mistake in their scoring which results in a wrong decision. - If circumstances should arise which would prevent the holding of a contest under proper conditions and if a Referee should take no efficient action concerning the situation, the Jury may order competition to cease until it may be satisfactorily resumed.
+- Decisions of a Referee and/or Judge may be overruled by the Jury in the following ways: - o When the Referee has given a decision which is clear it against the Rules of MTO; or - When it is obvious that the Judges have made a mistake in their scoring which results in a wrong decision. - If circumstances should arise which would prevent the holding of a contest under proper conditions and if a Referee should take no efficient action concerning the situation, the Jury may order competition to cease until it may be satisfactorily resumed.

-RULE 21: THE REFEREE
+RULE 23: THE REFEREE